• Skip to primary navigation

 Best egg substitutes for cakes:

-• 2 teaspoon baking powder + 2 tablespoon water + 1 tablespoon oil
+• 2 teaspoons baking powder + 2 Tablespoons water + 1 Tablespoon oil

 Notes: Add these to the batter last, then place the cake in the oven quickly once mixed as the leavening power dissipates quickly with these replacements.
 For silken tofu, blend until smooth before adding or else you may end up with lumps in the batter.